Feminism in Norway: Feminism and work

-Norwegian Women's Lobby

-In 2014, eight of the nationwide women's rights organizations in Norway established the Norwegian Women's Lobby, modelled after similar organizations in other countries, to strengthen the organized feminist movement.

 Parental leave

 Parental leave is a benefit program that gives parents paid time off from work in a limited time period.
 In Norway, workers often have the right to leave during pregnancy, adoption, the children's illness or caretakers illness.
 Workers have had the opportunity to take a parental leave since the 1970s but legislation changed drastically in 1993.
 If the employee receives a salary from the employer during the time of leave, the time off is considered as a paid leave.
 If the employee does not receive a salary from their own or other employers, the time off from work is considered an unpaid leave.
 Parental leave includes maternity, paternity, adoption and pregnancy leave.

 Parents have a right to leave as long as they receive parental benefits from National Insurance via NAV (Norwegian Labour and Welfare Administration).

 If parents or care-takers choose to receive 100% parental leave of what they are entitled to, that gives them paid leave for 49 weeks, referring to the July 1st 2013 legislation or if they choose to receive 80% parental leave of what they are entitled to, that gives them paid leave for 59 weeks.
 Parents can distribute these weeks between themselves as they wish with an exception of three weeks before birth and six weeks after birth that are reserved for the mother and 10 weeks fathers quota that is reserved for the father.

 The basis for the calculation of parental benefit is each of the parents wages based on the same rules that apply for sick leave.